Hangz-nju-cuhk/Rotate-and-Render/README.md

 ## Acknowledgement
 * The structure of this codebase is borrowed from [SPADE](https://github.com/NVlabs/SPADE).
 * The [SyncBN](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch) module is used in our code.
-* We directly borrow the [3DDFA](https://github.com/cleardusk/3DDFA) implementation.
+* We directly borrow the [3DDFA](https://github.com/cleardusk/3DDFA) implementation for 3D reconstruction.